Inspiring Kiwis to live “well” – to move more, eat well and to live a life you love.

-Always on-the-run (21 marathons at last count), Rachel knows a thing or two about mind-set and goal-crushing.
-She runs for her own wellbeing, but also helps disabled athletes through events.
-She recently helped a team at the New York Marathon.
+Always on-the-run (22 marathons at last count), Rachel knows a thing or two about mind-set and goal-crushing.
+She runs for her own wellbeing, but also helps disabled athletes through events, recently aiding a team at the New York Marathon.

 Background.
 Rachel worked for the Herald group & Fairfax as a journalist for many years as an investigative journalist.
 She once won NZ’s best social issues journalist of the year in NZ.
 She’s been writing in the wellness/health/fitness/happiness niche for about seven years.
 You may remember her weekly Herald column where she reviewed hundreds of fitness and health trends.
 You name it, she has tried it (and survived it for the sake of being a word-smith!): Acrobatic yoga, flying trapeze, boxing with pro boxer Monty Betham, surfing in Hawaii, BMX riding with Olympian Sarah Walker, a Tough Mudder training session with Shorty St star Pua Magasiva… She’s interviewed many of the top health and wellness experts globally through her newspaper and magazine writing through to NZ based experts.
 So, Rachel has a unique overview of the wellness industry.

 Rachel balances her business around her family including three school-aged kids who keep her grounded.
 People often label her “Superwoman” because she juggles high-profile wellness work with family life.
 But she argues that Superwoman is a myth.
 It’s about living a life mindfully in balance.
 Ps she says if she really was Superwoman.. then she’d use her super powers on her kids to get them to do their homework without a fuss.